OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/compression.md

 <img src="/images/how-to-topics/compression2.png" alt="Content-Encoding" title="Content-Encoding" style="border: 2px solid #555;" /><br />

 For usual OpenSilver application the following `web.config` will work without any modifications.
+If your application uses more resource types, you should add the corresponding mime types to the `staticContent` section of the `web.config` file.

+>Starting from OpenSilver 3.1, make sure to include the `<add input="{QUERY_STRING}" pattern=".+?" negate="true" />` lines in the `Rewrite gzip file` and `Rewrite brotli file` rules.
+This is important to serve OpenSilver files with a query string in the URL.

 ```
 <?xml version="1.0" encoding="UTF-8"?>